twallema/pySODM/docs/optimization.md

 >    **Hyperparameters:**
 >    * **moves** (list) - optional - Algorithm used for updating the coordinates of walkers in an ensemble sampler.
 By default, pySODM uses a shotgun approach by implementing a balanced cocktail of `emcee` moves.
 Consult the [emcee documentation](https://emcee.readthedocs.io/en/stable/user/moves/) for an overview of all moves.
->    * **backend** (`emcee.backends.HDFBackend`) - optional - Backend of a previous sampling experiment.
+>    * **backend** (str) - optional - Path to backend of a previous sampling run.
 If a backend is provided, the sampler is restarted from the last iteration of the previous run.
 Consult the [emcee documentation](https://emcee.readthedocs.io/en/stable/user/backends/).
 >    * **progress** (bool) - optional - Enables the progress bar.

 >    **Returns:**